oslabs-beta/mogwaijs/README.md

 # Mogwai.js
-Ang OGM for the Gremlin traversal language
+An OGM for the Gremlin traversal language

 ## Getting Started
 Install MogwaiJS as an npm package